Police investigating after officer shoots man in Helena-West Helena

 The two officers went up to Brewer and performed life-saving techniques until ambulances were able to arrive at the location.

-He was transported to a hospital in Memphis where he is reported to be in stable condition.
+He was transported to a hospital in Memphis and is reportedly recovering from his injuries.

 The identity of the officer has not been released to the public.
 Authorities said any questions related to the officer's identity or their administrative status should be directed to the Jonesboro Police Department.